stratisMarkou/random-walks/_sources/book/mira/000-exercises.md

 # Exercises

 This page gives solutions to the exercises from the book Measure, Integration and Real Analysis by Sheldon Axler.
-We have been working through the book and exercises with Adrian Goldwasser and Shreyas Padhy, and these solutions are a joint effort.
+We have been working through the book and exercises with Adrian Goldwaser and Shreyas Padhy, and these solutions are a joint effort.
 Please [email me](mailto:stratismar@gmail.com) if you find any errors in these solutions or have any other comments.

 ## Chapter 1.A